elementh11/frontend-nanodegree-arcade-game/README.md

 ## Description

 The arcade game is a project part of my Udacity FEND Nano Degree.
-It is a complete browser-based arcade game (also know as Frogger).
+It is a browser-based classic arcade game (also know as Frogger).

 The project rubric is available here:
 [ Arcade Game project rubric](https://review.udacity.com/#!/rubrics/15/view).